DariusMiu/Irbis/irbis/README.md

 `02.` C0O0 is a test level.
 There is no content there, only an extremely early version of a 'survival mode'
 `03.` Keep in mind that you can wall jump in this game.
 `04.` There is no death screen (yet!)
 `05.` Some animations are missing.
 The lizard boss has none, and only uses concept art.
-And the player is missing attack and roll animations.
+And the player is missing attack, roll, and shockwave animations.

 ### Controls